Esther González: International career

 Esther González played for the Spain U17 team at the 2009 U-17 European Championship, where Spain was the runner-up to Germany.

 Esther made her senior international debut in March 2016, as a substitute in a 0–0 friendly draw with Romania in Mogoșoaia.

 She scored five goals in Spain's 13–0 win over Azerbaijan in qualifying for the Euro 2022.
 She and her team reached the quarter-finals, where Spain lost 2–1 to eventual European champions England in overtime.

 In Spain's opening match of the 2023 FIFA World Cup, she scored Spain's third goal in a 3–0 win over Costa Rica.
 This was the third goal in six minutes for the Spanish and was just their second group stage win at the World Cup.

 On 10 June 2025, González was called up to the Spain squad for the UEFA Women's Euro 2025.
-On July 27, 2025, she started in the tournament's final as Spain finished runners up, losing 1-1 (3-1 on penalties) to England.
+On July 27, 2025, she started in the tournament's final as Spain finished runners up, losing 3–1 on penalties to England following a 1–1 draw.

+Personal life

+González is married to Estefanía Cruz.
+Cruz gave birth to their first baby on 6 January 2026.
+After moving to Saudi Arabia, González deleted all images of her family life from social media.
+Her move drew criticism from LGBTQ+ communities given same-sex relationships and sexual activity are illegal in Saudi Arabia.